Jackie Kriel

 “With coaching at the moment, I only get to the field session and gym training.
 Then it feels I am missing out on the planning, selection criteria, player development and meetings with the team.”

-“I would like to improve my soft skills to get the best out of my players and team,” she said.
+“The Gallagher High Performance Academy has given me the tools to improve my soft skills, to get the best out of my players and team,” she said.

-“I hope to be a better coach in different aspects of the game – technical, tactical, planning and driving high performance behaviours.”
+“I am hoping to now be a better coach in different aspects of the game – technical, tactical, planning and driving high performance behaviours.”